-There is a common misconception in storywriting where the more lives that hang in the balance the more important the story is.
-The classic scenario is a sequel that has to up the ante from the tale that came before, and does so by just expanding the region of impending destruction.
+There is a common misconception in storywriting that the more lives that hang in the balance, the more important the story is.
+Consider the sequel that has to up the ante on the chapter that came before, and does so by simply expanding the region of impending destruction.
 First a village is being threatened, then a nation, finally the entire world.
 I’ve mentioned this trend in a prior post.

 Now there’s nothing wrong in a sweeping epic with massive armies clashing into one another and the fate of the entire world on the line.
 Writers just need to be sure that they aren’t falling for tired clichés, or trying to use “epicness” to compensate for an otherwise weak narrative.
 If the entire world is at risk it should only be because that is what is needed for the story to work.

-The other thing writers need to be aware of when setting their sights so high is that this may not actually be the most effective method of getting your reader to care about your story.
-Quite frankly you don’t need genocide to give a story weight, you only need to threaten a single character that you have made me care about.
+The other thing writers need to be aware of when setting their sights so high is that this might not be the most effective method of getting readers to care about their story.
+Quite frankly you don’t need genocide to give a story weight, you only need to threaten a single character that you have made the audience care about.
 That’s the key to truly giving your stories meaningful stakes: quality over quantity.

-Interestingly, this notion has been wonderfully illustrated in a comic-book movie of all things.
-In Hellboy II: The Golden Army, the main protagonist is mortally wounded and Liz journeys to the Angel of Death to save him.
+This notion has been wonderfully illustrated in the comic-book movie: Hellboy II: The Golden Army.
+Here the main protagonist is mortally wounded and another character, Liz, journeys to the Angel of Death to save him.
 There she is cautioned that his survival will ultimately doom all of humanity, to which she replies she doesn’t care, she just wants him restored.
 In real life this would be a choice of immense selfishness, but in the context of the story we, like Liz, care far more for the individual we know than the countless ones we don’t.
 To us the characters we have met and interacted with are actual persons and all the masses are nothing more than set dressing.

-Consider also the deeply moving mistreatment of Tom Robinson, Jem, and Scout in the classic To Kill a Mockingbird.
-Each of these characters is menaced by a common foe in Bob Ewell.
+Consider also the mistreatment of Tom Robinson, Jem, and Scout in To Kill a Mockingbird.
+Each of these characters is menaced by a local, bitter man: Bob Ewell.
 Though the entire story takes place in a sleepy, little town with only a few lives hanging in the balance, we feel greatly affected nonetheless.
 Not in spite of its quiet, low-scale realism, but because of it.
 We feel incensed at the prejudice shown against Tom Robinson because we know such injustices really do happen.
-We are terrified by Jem and Scout being attacked on the road from school because that is a very real fear for all with children.
+We are terrified by Jem and Scout being attacked on the road from school, because that is a very real fear for all with children.

 And the tension is all the higher because of the close intimacy of the villain to his victims.
-Were Bob Ewell a war-mongering tyrant sweeping through the land with countless soldiers he would have been far less unnerving.
+Were Bob Ewell a war-mongering tyrant sweeping through the land with a grand army he would have been far less unnerving.
 There is something chilling about the frankness of a solitary drunk staggering through the woods at night.

 Even when writing a story that is larger than life, you still need strong, individual characters that the reader cares deeply about.
 The bigger action will only be affecting insofar as it applies to those individuals you care for.
-Consider the film Patton, which features an epic scene where the general fields tens of thousands of men and machinery are against another army in vicious battle.
-This scene only lands because it has been preceded by one of Patton standing alone in the street, wielding a handgun against a swooping fighter jet.
-We care for the man’s commitment, foolish as it may be, and it is that which leads us to care about his triumph in the greater war.
+Consider the film Patton, which features an epic scene where the general fields thousands of men and machinery against another army in vicious battle.
+The drama of this scene only lands because it has been preceded by one of Patton standing alone in the street, wielding a handgun against a swooping fighter jet.
+We have seen the depth of that man’s private commitment, and that leads us to care about his triumph in the greater war.

 In each of my stories during this last series I have tried to focus primarily on the small and intimate relationships over the large and abstract.
 Let us consider the ways I implemented smallness into the bigger picture.